1757 DECLARATION OF THE FAITH

 Glory, where the shall be for ever with Him.

-We believe, That Baptism and
+11. We believe, That Baptism and the Lord's

-have been baptised by immersion, in the name of the Father, and of the Son, and
+by immersion, in the name of the Father, and of the Son, and of the Holy Ghost.

-We believe, That singing of Psalms, Hymns and Spiritual Songs vocally is an ordinance of the Gospel to be performed by believers, but that as to time, place, and manner, everyone ought to be left to their liberty in using it.
+by believers, but that as to time, place, and manner, everyone ought to be left

 Now all each of these doctrines and ordinances we look upon ourselves under the greatest obligation to embrace, maintain and defend; believing it is our duty to stand fast in one spirit, with one mind, striving together for the faith of the Gospel.